opengovsg/.github/profile/README.md

 - Full autonomy and ownership of problems
 - Flexible work arrangements
-- Compensation based on your market worth, not your employment history
+- Compensation based on assessed level of performance, not last drawn salary or years of experience

 Visit [careers.open.gov.sg](https://careers.open.gov.sg) for available roles.